turingschool/curriculum/source/projects/blogger.markdown

 I bet the console reported that `a` had `[]` tags -- an empty list.
 So we didn't generate an error, but we didn't create any tags either.

 We need to return to that `tag_list=` method in `article.rb` and do some more work.
-We're taking in a parameter, a string like @"tag1, tag2, tag3"@ and we need to associate the article with tags that have those names.
+We're taking in a parameter, a string like `"tag1, tag2, tag3"` and we need to associate the article with tags that have those names.
 The pseudo-code would look like this:

-* Cut the parameter into a list of strings with leading and trailing whitespace removed (so @"tag1, tag2, tag3"@ would become `["tag1","tag2","tag3"]`
+* Cut the parameter into a list of strings with leading and trailing whitespace removed (so `"tag1, tag2, tag3"` would become `["tag1","tag2","tag3"]`
 * For each of those strings...
   *Look for a Tag object with that name.
 If there isn't one, create it.
   *Create a Tagging object that connects this Article with that Tag

 The first step is something that Ruby does very easily using the `.split` method.
-Go into your console and try @"tag1, tag2, tag3".split@.
+Go into your console and try `"tag1, tag2, tag3".split`.
 By default it split on the space character, but that's not what we want.
-You can force split to work on any character by passing it in as a parameter, like this: @"tag1, tag2, tag3".split(",")@.
+You can force split to work on any character by passing it in as a parameter, like this: `"tag1, tag2, tag3".split(",")`.

-Look closely at the output and you'll see that the second element is @" tag2"@ instead of `"tag2"` -- it has a leading space.
+Look closely at the output and you'll see that the second element is `" tag2"` instead of `"tag2"` -- it has a leading space.
 We don't want our tag system to end up with different tags because of some extra (non-meaningful) spaces, so we need to get rid of that.
-Ruby's String class has a `strip` method that pulls off leading or trailing whitespace -- try it with @" my sample ".strip@.
+Ruby's String class has a `strip` method that pulls off leading or trailing whitespace -- try it with `" my sample ".strip`.
 You'll see that the space in the center is preserved.

 So to combine that with our `strip`, try this code: